J-A-Davis-88/top-landingpage/README.md

 ![Reference2](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/colors_and_stuff.png)

 The page was styled using only CSS.
-Was not made responsive for smaller screens, as project was to replicate the model given.
+It was not made responsive for smaller screens, as the project only focused on replicating the model page, not responsiveness.